How Do Postal Workers Decipher Really Sloppy Handwriting?

 Each year, the USPS successfully ships over 160 billion packages and letters.
 Most of that mail—98 percent of it—is swiftly organized by automated sorting machines, which use advanced optical lenses to make out each address.
 But the machines have their kryptonite.
 Last year, they failed to read some 2.4 billion pieces of mail—all because of messy handwriting.

 If you’re a sloppy scribbler, don’t feel too guilty.
 Your poor penmanship makes you a job creator!
 According to The New York Times, more than 700 postal clerks are based in Salt Lake City to decipher America’s most cryptic envelopes.
 And they mean business.
 The plant operates 24 hours a day, 365 days a year.
 Each clerk processes about 20 letters per minute (that’s 1200 an hour!).
-If a clerk wastes over 30 seconds unearthing the address, the letter may get routed to another worker who can do it faster.
+If a clerk wastes too much time unearthing the address, the letter may get routed to another worker who can do it faster.